Location: 43.13138N 3.02356E

 At Gruissan, winds are mostly westerlies larger than 4 Beaufort only 5 to 15% of time.

-In order not to be facing the wind, sailing ships have to tack reaching an angle with the wind direction of not less than around 60° (see more on this in ‘Ancient Ships‘) as shown on the picture above.
-In front of the hill of Bages ships made a starboard turn towards Le Castelou where we believe the main port of Narbo was located on the ancient Aude river estuary.
+In order not to be facing the wind, sailing ships have to tack reaching an angle with the wind direction of not less than around 60° (see more on this in ‘Ancient sailing‘) as shown on the picture above.
+In front of the hill of Bages ships made a starboard turn towards Le Castelou where it is believed the main port of Narbo was located on the ancient Aude river estuary.
+However, this tacking sailing technique is very unconfortable for both ship and crew, and it was used only if there was no other choice.

-Access was probably also possible through the Grau de Gruissan and/or the Grau de Grazel, ships sailed on the the Etang de Gruissan at the toe of the Gruissan village on top of its hill.
-Sailing North or South of the Gruissan village, they had to cross two narrows with a minimum width of 200 to 250 m between the hills.
-Passing these narrows was difficult with head winds from West to NW and this area probably required help of land-based hauling.
+Access was probably also possible through the Grau de Gruissan and/or the Grau de Grazel, ships sailed on the the Etang de Gruissan at the toe of the Gruissan village on top of its hill (Guy, 1981).
+Sailing north or south of the Gruissan village, they had to cross two narrows with a minimum width of 250 to 350 m between the hills.
+Passing both narrows was difficult with head winds from west to NW and this area probably required help of land-based hauling.

 Further reading on river hydraulics: